 The schematic below illustrates a power system that is designed to be completely modular, giving the customer options to match their application and workflow needs, but more importantly allowing the customer to up or down spec in future as the needs of the application evolve.

 For planning purposes the ideal battery capacity for an IT cart would run all equipment at full use for 8 hours.
-You would then plan to have the same capacity off cart on the charger.
+One would then plan to have the same capacity off cart on the charger.

 The flexibility of the Circadian system comes to its own as it ages or you change the load.
 Lets say the system is 3 years old and you significantly raise the load.
-You can add extra 160Wh batteries, or you can add 200Wh batteries, or indeed you can put the older batteries to use on a less demanding PAD or Pole cart while still using the same charger infrastructure.
+You can add extra 160Wh batteries, or you can add 200Wh batteries, or indeed you can put the older batteries to use on a less demanding application while still using the same charger infrastructure.
 By attaching a Circadian mount you can power anything.
 Please note that C-mount versions with a direct double 5V USB out are available – ideal for a Pad cart with scanner.

-However the most essential part is the Circadian Hot Swap module, which is designed to be upgradeable.
+However the most essential component is the Circadian Hot Swap module, which is designed to be upgradeable.
 The Battery input side can be varied but the flexible DC output side is what is really interesting.